coopdevs/coopdevs-treball-odoo-provisioning/README.md

 * Install python2.7 in container
 * Run `sys_admins.yml` playbook

-When the execution ends, you have a container ready to provision and deploy the app.
+When the execution ends, you have a container ready to execute sys_admins playbook, provision and deploy the app.

-__You can find the configuration variables in `scripts/confg/lxc.cfg`.__